essandess/macOS-Open-Source-Server/README.md

 [DNS Made Easy](https://dnsmadeeasy.com), and use their [Mail Server Forwarding Service](https://dnsmadeeasy.com/services/mailservices/) for a dynamic IP address.
 Later, configure `ddclient` to detect and automatically update server IP address changes with the DNS provider.

+Check your domain for proper configuration (`A` records, `MX` records) and its appearance on any blacklists using tools like [MXToolbox](http://mxtoolbox.com/blacklists.aspx).

 #### SPF